fujitsu/ism-ansible/Readme.md

 > completed
 ```

-In each example in the above < >, specify the information of ServerView Infrastructure Manager.
+In each example in the above < >, specify the information of Infrastructure Manager.
 Refer to [[Note6]](#note-6).

 Confirm the config file was created.